 The meniscus are pieces of cartilage in the knee that act as shock absorbers for walking, running, jumping, and other movements.
 Meniscus tears cause popping, pain, swelling, and noises when the knee is moved.
 Our orthopedic specialists may recommend physical rehabilitation or minimally invasive surgeries like meniscus repairs, meniscus transplants, or other arthroscopic procedures.

 Arthritis affects various joints and connective tissues in the body, including the knees.
 Chronic inflammation causes pain, stiffness, swelling, and limited mobility.
-Our team of arthritis specialists help each patient determine an appropriate treatment course, including PRP therapy, physical therapy, steroid injections, or arthroscopic surgery.
+Our team of arthritis specialists help each patient determine an appropriate treatment course, including pain injections, physical therapy, steroid injections, or arthroscopic surgery.

 The bursae are fluid-filled sacs that act as cushions, with major bursae located near the largest joints.
 Bursitis in the knee is also known as goosefoot bursitis or Pes Anserine bursitis.
 The Pes Anserine bursa, located between the shin and hamstring tendons, often become inflamed due to tight muscles, excessive weight, and arthritis.